-Although I’ve been blogging about self-love, people love, growth, family, faith, and the not so new surge of police brutality and racism, my love of cooking and baking lives on in me.
-As this is a blog that covers everything that I am and everything that I love, my food has to come back and say hello.
-I have been writing new recipes in my food journal, eating up a storm, and dreaming about food and love at night.
+Although I’ve been blogging about self-love, growth, family, faith, my love of cooking and baking lives on in me.
+As this is a blog that covers everything that I am and everything that I love, food has to come back and say hello.
+I have been writing new recipes in my food journal, eating up a storm, and dreaming about food too.

 Here’s the recipe: